aws-samples/aws-saas-factory-hybrid-saas-identity/README.md

 <img src="./resources/images/saas_identity_reference_solution.png" alt="drawing" width="800"/>

+Figure 5: Hybrid SaaS Identity reference solution

 SaaS builders often use OpenID Connect (OIDC) compliant identity provider (IDP) for their web applications and API's.
 SaaS Builders on AWS use Amazon Cognito for their AuthN/Z, which is an OpenID Connect compliant IDP.

-HSI is a reference implementation of a solution for Identity layer for SaaS Control plane.
 A core component of HSI is open source OIDC provider called [node-oidc-provider](https://github.com/panva/node-oidc-provider) extended to be multi-tenant by configuration.
-HSI is designed to be pluggable with out of the box modules for connecting to LDAP and Amazon Cognito.
+HSI is designed to be pluggable with out-of-the-box modules for connecting to LDAP and Amazon Cognito.
 HSI is architected on AWS serverless stack with the pooled multi-tenancy [pattern](https://d0.awsstatic.com/whitepapers/saas-solutions-on-aws-final.pdf) and because of that is can be easily used for silo style deployments as well.

 The goal of this Hands-on SaaS style solution is to give you, the SaaS ISV builder, an experience at understanding the architecture of HSI by building the foundational constructs using a simple "Hello World" style SaaS App with a hypothetical scenario.
 We have used AWS CDK to build this solution and we will show snippets of code along the way to help illustrate the key design decisions made for multi-tenancy.
 Here is a quick visual on the steps that we will perform.

 <img src="./resources/images/steps.png" alt="drawing" width="800"/>

+Figure 6: Hybrid SaaS Identity Handson steps

 Refer to the [developer guide](./developer-guide.md) at any point for a deep dive on HSI.
 Without further ado, let's deploy HSI and test it by onboarding few tenants.